Rokoko/rokoko-studio-live-maya/README.md

 Alternatively you can just enable **Maya** option.
 ![enableStreaming](images/customStreaming.png)

-Than go to Maya and hit `Start Receiver` button.
+Then go to Maya and hit `Start Receiver` button.
 You will see received objects below in a tree structure that resembles scene overview in Studio.
 ![startReceiver](images/startReceiver.png)